Applying for Financial Aid

 Our Federal School Code is 009333.

 Everyone can apply for financial aid.
 Of course, there are minimum requirements that are fairly standard for some aid programs.
 This eligibility requirements webpage contains standard federal student aid eligibility requirements.

 Certain Illinois residents who are ineligible to apply through the FAFSA may be eligible to apply for state and institutional aid through the Alternative Application for Illinois Financial Aid.

 View the Financial Aid 6 items and 22 minutes checklist.

 Cost of Attendance = Amount of resources (money, food, tuition) you need to get through a school year.

-Expected Family Contribution = The amount of resources a family and a student can contribute towards the Cost of Attendance
+Expected Family Contribution, changing to the Student Aid Index (SAI) starting from the 2024–25 academic year = The amount of resources a family and a student can contribute towards the Cost of Attendance

 Student Financial Need

 Total Aid offered may not exceed a student's Cost of Attendance.
 Certain financial aid program are need-based, and may not exceed the Financial Need determined by the above formula.